 Catfish is a popular dish down South, and for good reason.
 Most of the farm-raised catfish in the United States comes from Arkansas, Alabama, Louisiana, and Mississippi.
-And although it can be prepared in a variety of ways, frying in a cornmeal coating is the most traditional.
+And although it can be prepared in a variety of ways including grilled, frying in a cornmeal coating is the most traditional.
 You will find fried catfish at the local fish fry, at that hidden fish shack, and even in a few skillets riverside after reeling one in.

 A classic accompaniment for Southern-fried catfish is hush puppies, small onion-flavored cornmeal dumplings that are a staple side dish in the South.
 If you are serving them with your catfish, cook them simultaneously.
 For a traditional fish fry, serve catfish with the hushpuppies, tartar sauce, and coleslaw.
 Fried pickles are also often an accompaniment.